isaias-soto/Project-3---Collaboration/README.md

 The following essential elements are present in this repository:

 Data: Unprocessed and unfiltered data from surveys, courses, and job advertisements.

+Non-analysis code: Files for scraping and tidying data.

 SQL scripts are SQL queries used for data aggregation and analysis, such as filtering, table joining, and key metric summarization.